 All the watches we tested come with a stopwatch, countdown function, and some sort of alarm.
-Some watches like the Casio SGW300-HB have five alarms, while most others like the Suunto Ambit3 Peak, have just one.
-We liked the additional alarms for longer days.
+Some watches like the Coros Vertix have ten alarms, while most others like the Suunto Ambit3 Peak, have just one.
+We liked the additional alarms for longer days and alpine starts.
 Setting multiple can be helpful if you need daily reminders for lunch, medication, sleep, or wake up times.
 This is especially beneficial for longer trips.
-That said, many of testers felt like this was a nice extra, but not especially necessary.
+That said, many testers felt like this was a nice extra, but not especially necessary.

 The compass is a navigational and safety feature to have in case you need to determine your location and the direction you're traveling.
 Some watches allow you to set a point to navigate to, which can replace the need for a handheld GPS.
 (This is awesome!)
 GPS watches also include self-stabilization, which means you can get an accurate reading regardless of the angle of your wrist.
 All of the watches with a compass that we tested have tilt-compensated compasses (except for the Casio PRW-6000Y).
 This watch requires you to keep your wrist horizontal to get an accurate reading.
 In general, we like the tilt-compensated compass better as it is more accurate and easier to use.